Galileo88/Galileos-Planet-Pack/README.md

 * Running game in dx11 causes terrain textures to be pinstriped.

 * Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
-It's stock bug made more noticeable by Kopernicus.
+It's stock bug made more apparent by placing bodies beyond Eeloo SMA.

+* KSPedia is missing a little information.
+This will be fixed at a later time.

 ## Bundled Licenses